Mr-VincentW/PhotoShow/docs/README.md

 **More Settings:**
 More settings are provided in the popup window, click the **PhotoShow** icon in your browser's toolbar and here you can -

-- **Turn on/off PhotoShow for particular websites**: Switch the toggle button and **PhotoShow** will be enabled/disabled for websites under current hostname.
+- **Turn on/off PhotoShow for particular websites**: Switch the toggle button and **PhotoShow** will be enabled/disabled for websites of current hostname.
 - **Toggle support for unknown websites**: PhotoShow offers basic support for its unknown websites by default - displaying original images when their intrinsic sizes are larger than they're displayed.
 You can toggle this behaviour here.
-- **Set activation mode**: Displaying an HD image every time you stop your mouse at a thumbnail on a page might be disturbing.
-With this configuration, you can choose to bind a "modifier key" for triggering the image viewer displaying - press it when you wanna see the HD images.
+- **Set activation mode**: Displaying an HD image every time you hang your mouse over a thumbnail on a page might be disturbing.
+With this setting, you can choose to bind an "auxiliary key" for triggering the image viewer displaying - press it when you wanna see the HD images.
 - **Toggle activation exemption**: Allow to disable the HD image viewer when image thumbnails are larger than 25% of the viewport.
+- **Toggle view mode**: Choose the default view mode you love!
+- **Set viewer location**: Specify on which directions (relative to the source thumbnail) the HD image viewer is allowed to popup.
+PhotoShow will intelligently choose the best location among the ticked ones in which the HD images can get their largest display.
-- **Toggle image size display**: If you care about the original size of the HD image, use this toggle to show or hide the image size information displaying in the bottom-right corner of the image viewer.
+- **Toggle image size display**: If you are curious about the original size of the HD image, use this to toggle the image size tag displayed in the bottom-right corner of the image viewer.
 - **Toggle shadow display**: If you just can't stand the dark shade between the image viewer and its source thumbnail, "KAPOW"!
-- **Toggle loading states display**: Allow to disable image loading states popup.
+- **Toggle loading states display**: Allow to disable image loading states indicator (a spinner or cross icon displayed over the thumbnails).
 - **Toggle animation display**: Allow to disable all the transition animation for the HD image viewer.
 - **Toggle context menu**: Allow to disable PhotoShow context menu items.
+- **Toggle developer mode**: If you happen to be implenmenting some great ideas on your pages, you probably don't want the injected content or hotkey system from PhotoShow to distract you from your creativity, then here you go.
-- **Check the shortcuts**: If you happen to forget the hotkeys or their actions, here's the right place to go.
+- **Check and toggle the shortcuts**: If you happen to forget the hotkeys or their actions, here's the right place to go.
+Of course you may also disable some of them as you wish.
 - **Make everything better**: Feel free to give your feedback should you have any advice or brilliant ideas.
-It would, of course, be appreciated if you could share **PhotoShow** with your friends!
+It would, of course, be appreciated if you could share **PhotoShow** with anyone you love!

-By the way, all these settings will be automatically synced with your other browser account data were it permitted, as is a browser behavior.
+By the way, all these settings will be automatically synced with your other browser account data should it be permitted, as is a browser behavior.
+PhotoShow itself doesn't upload or store any of these data.
 (Please refer to [Privacy Policy & Terms of Use & License](#privacy-policy--terms-of-use--license).)

 <p align="center"><img src="resources/SPEC_6_EN.png" align="center" alt="PhotoShow - Settings" /></p>
 <br />
 <br />

-## Websites That Are Supported
+## Supported Websites

-**PhotoShow** is continuously increasing the amount of the websites it supports.
-This is also one of the most important reasons why finally it chooses to join the big open-source family after so many years it was deployed for the first time.
+**PhotoShow** is continuously enlarging the list of websites it supports.
+This is also one of the most important reasons why eventually it chose to embrace the open-source community after so many years it was created.
 (Please refer to see [How to Contribute](#how-to-contribute).)
-It is also in the plan that **PhotoShow** is going to "support all the websites".
-(For more information, please refer to [What is ongoing](#what-is-ongoing).)

 Hereby is a list of part of the websites (hostnames) that **PhotoShow** currently supports: